hishtadlut/minimal-social-network/docs/Deployment.md

 4. Regularly audit and rotate access keys and secrets
 5. Enable and configure a firewall on your production server
 6. Implement proper user authentication and authorization in your application
+7. Enable HTTPS-only communication and configure HSTS
+8. Implement Content Security Policy (CSP) headers
+9. Use security scanning tools to identify vulnerabilities in your Docker images and dependencies

 ## Scaling